 A: It’s hard to get this one wrong, though Commander Data had every right to insist that Dr. Pulaski pronounce his name the way he wanted.

-The American Heritage Dictionary of the English Language (4th ed.) has three correct pronunciations: DAY-tuh, DA-tuh (the a in the first syllable is like the one in “cat”), and DAH-tuh.
+The American Heritage Dictionary of the English Language (5th ed.) gives three standard pronunciations: DAY-tuh, DA-tuh (the first “a” as in “cat”), and DAH-tuh.
 There’s no indication that any of them is more common than the others.

-Merriam-Webster’s Collegiate Dictionary (11th ed.) has the same three pronunciations in the same order, though it says the last one (DAH-tuh) is heard less frequently than the first two.
+Merriam-Webster’s Collegiate Dictionary (11th ed.) has the same three pronunciations in the same order, though it says the last one (DAH-tuh) is heard less frequently than the other two.

-In case you’re interested, the OED has at least 44 Star Trek citations.
+In case you’re interested, the OED has dozens of Star Trek citations.
 The earliest published reference is from The Making of Star Trek, the 1968 book by Stephen E. Whitfield and Gene Roddenberry.

 The most recent citation is from an Oct.
 15, 2002, review of the video game Gex in the New York Times.
 The game, the reviewer says, mimics everyone from Austin Powers, James Bond, and Maxwell Smart to “the entire cast of Star Trek and the Star Wars trilogy.”